How Online and In-Person Executive MBA Programs Differ

 Headshot of Farhan Asad.

-Another practical aspect of in-person and online EMBA programs often includes team-based projects, where you and your peers address a real-world business challenge.
-At the Johnson School, this involves a truly global element: the Global Business Project involves on-the-ground work and research.
-Along with your peers, you’ll develop a recommendation for a partner organization under the guidance of a project advisor.
+Another practical aspect of the Cornell Executive MBA Americas program is the team-based projects, where you and your peers address a real-world business challenge.
+At the Johnson School, the Global Business Project involves on-the-ground work and research.
+You and your classmates will develop a recommendation for a partner organization under the guidance of a project advisor.

 p10-1024×768

-Residential sessions provide an added chance to interact with career development staff members, interact with faculty from across the Johnson School, and meet graduate students from across disciplines.
+The residential sessions provide added opportunities to interact with career development staff members and faculty from across the Johnson School, as well as graduate students from across disciplines.

 Taking the Next Step: Choosing the Best EMBA Program for You